dojo/docs/quickstart/cross-domain.rst

 Caveats and Gotchas
 -------------------
 **Asynchronous loading**.
-You **must** use dojo.addOnLoad() to register a callback function to get notification of package loading.
+You **must** use dojo.ready() to register a callback function to get notification of package loading.
 This can be used even after the initial page load.
-Just do the dojo.require()s that you need, and then call dojo.addOnLoad() with a callback function, and once those new packages are loaded (or if they are already loaded), then the callback will be called.
+Just do the dojo.require()s that you need, and then call dojo.ready() with a callback function, and once those new packages are loaded (or if they are already loaded), then the callback will be called.

 **Local blank page**.
 You have to save a local copy of a blank HTML page to location specified via 'dojoBlankHtmlUrl' configuration parameter, e.g.: